AlinaWan/kc-dig-tool-configs/KC-Tool-Suite/auto-appraiser/README.md

 ## 🧱 Installation Protocol *(Ritus Installationis)*

-The process of installing and initializing the Auto Appraiser subsystem is non-trivial, involving both file system manipulation and spatial cognition of graphical elements:
+The process of installing and initializing the Auto Appraiser subsystem is extremely trivial, involving both file system manipulation and spatial cognition of graphical elements:

 ### Step 1: Repository Extraction